ermias-vm/LeetCode-Solutions/README.md

 ```bash
 make run20
 ```
-- For C++ and Java, this executes the compiled solution (compiles first if needed).
+- For C/C++ and Java, this executes the compiled solution (compiles first if needed).
 - For Python, this executes the script directly.

 ### 5. Compile & Run (or Just Run for Python)